-Pork rinds have been around for centuries and are a popular snack in many cultures.
-They are made from the skin of pigs and can be fried or baked.
-Because of the star ingredient, which is often pig back skin, it has a reputation for being fatty and unhealthy.
+Pork rinds, also known as pork skins, have been around for centuries and are a popular snack in many cultures.
+They're made from the skin of pigs and can be fried, slow cooked or baked.
+Because of the main ingredient, which is often the back of pig skin, it has a reputation for being fatty and unhealthy.

 Pork rinds are a good source of protein, providing about 18 grams per ounce (28 grams).
-They are also an excellent source of monounsaturated fat, with about 7 grams per ounce.
-This combination of protein and fat makes pork rinds a good choice for people looking for a high-protein, low-carbohydrate snack.
+They are also an excellent source of monounsaturated fat, with about 7 grams of fat per ounce.
+This combination of protein and fat makes pork rinds a good choice for keto diet and paleo diet practitioners who are looking for a high-protein, low-carbohydrate, healthy snack.

 Protein and fat are essential macronutrients that the body needs to function properly.
 The former is necessary for the growth and repair of tissues, while the latter is needed for energy storage and insulation.
-Aside from that, pork rinds also have about 5 grams of collagen protein per half-ounce serving, which aids the body’s cellular communication, immune response, and tissue repair process.
+Aside from that, pork rinds made of deep fried pig skin (or baked sometimes) also have about 5-7 grams of collagen protein per half-ounce serving, which aids the body’s cellular communication, immune response, and tissue repair process.

-Because they are high in fat and protein, pork rinds also supply the body with energy.
+Because they are high in fat and protein, pig skins also supply the body with energy.
 Fat is a type of nutrient that is essential for the body to function properly.
 It helps to store energy and keep the body warm.

 Protein is another type of nutrient that is needed for the body to build and repair tissue.
 Pork rinds are also rich in B vitamins, which are essential for the body to convert food into energy.

-Pork rinds are a good source of several important vitamins and minerals for overall health.
+Pork rinds are a good source of several beneficial vitamins and minerals which are very impotant for overall health.
 These include:

-One common misconception about pork rinds is that they are high in cholesterol.
+One common misconception about pork rinds is that they are high in cholesterol, so they might raise cholesterol levels.
 However, this is not the case.
-In fact, pork rinds contain only 15 mg or 5% DV of cholesterol, making them a great choice for those watching their cholesterol levels or following a low-cholesterol diet.
+In fact, a serving of pork rinds contains only 15 mg or 5% DV of cholesterol, making them a great choice for those watching their cholesterol levels or following a low-cholesterol diet.